piacib/portfolio/README.md

 - [custom hook using Intersection Observers](https://github.com/piacib/portfolio/blob/main/src/utils/useDualFadeIn.ts)

 ## Future Improvments
 In the future of this project I would like to experiment with complex CSS animations to further develop my undderstanding of them.
 Additionally, exploring various libraries such as three.js to implelement more intricate animations.
+Lastly, this project was built on create react app and I would like to convert it to vite.